 For the past fifteen years, my clients have been mainly entrepreneurs so I’ve gained plenty of experience.
 While situations have differed from business to business, there are a few lessons that apply to everyone.
 Here’s what you need to know about giving up some control within your business.

-WHY should I give up control?
+WHY should I give up control of business?

 If you cannot give up control properly, your business will not reach its full potential.
 You cannot possibly be the best person for everything.

-WHEN should I consider giving up control?
+WHEN should I consider giving up control of business?

 It depends on your business model and the size of your operation.
 Here are signs that it’s time to let go of some control: